TomKauffeld/Learning_C_examples/README.md

  * [Tom KAUFFELD](https://github/TomKauffeld), yes just me for now.

 ## License
-This project is licensed under the MIT License for now - see the LICENCE file for more information.
+This project is licensed under the MIT License for now - see the LICENSE file for more information.